jubayerahmed46/WhereIsIt-frontend/README.md

   - Additional sections with relevant content.
 - **Lost and Found Items Page**:
   - Displays all items in card format.
-  - Search functionality to filter items by title or location.
-- ## **Add Lost & Found Item Page**: Users can submit lost or found item details via a form.
+  - Search functionality to filter items by title or location. -**Add Lost & Found Item Page**: Users can submit lost or found item details via a form.
 Successfully submitted posts are stored in the database and display a success toast.
 - **Post Details Page**: Displays detailed information about a specific post.
 Modal functionality for updating item recovery status.
 - **Submit Details Form**: Submit recoveries all information in a modal form
 - **Manage My Items Page**: Displays user-added posts in a table format.
 Includes update and delete options with confirmation prompts.